 Each professor will tell you what is expected of you for attendance when classes start, or you can find that information on the class syllabus.
 It would be a good idea to keep track of that information (save your syllabuses!).

-And okay you don’t have to be perfect, there will be some instances where you need to skip a class to finish a paper for different class (paradox, but true).
-And sometimes, you can get away with missing a classes because you’re confident in the subject matter.
+And okay you don’t have to be perfect, there will be some instances where you need to skip a class to finish a paper for a different class (paradox, but true).
+And sometimes, you can get away with missing a class because you’re confident in the subject matter.
 However, just because you can – doesn’t mean you should.

 College classes can cover a lot of material and missing just one day could make the difference between letter grades.
-The best way to avoid this is to sign up for classes that fit in your schedule best.
+The best way to avoid this is to sign up for classes that fit your schedule best.

 If you are not a morning person, don’t sign up for an early morning class.
 You know yourself and your habits best, make decisions based on that.

 When you are a college student, no one is going to let you know when you are failing.
 Professors won’t chase you down for missed assignments either.
 You are on your own, so make the commitment and attend all your classes so you don’t miss a thing.

 Missing a class can be a snowball effect where you end up having to play catch up all semester.
 Plus, failing a class will cost you time AND money.
 Not only will you lose money on the class you didn’t pass, but you will then have to pay more just to retake it.